The next stop on England’s route to lifting the World Cup is a quarter-final showdown against Sweden.

 He’s a blast from the past.
 Sven-Göran Eriksson became the first foreign manager to take charge of the England national team in 2001.

-Eriksson was in charge for the song-worthy 5-1 victory against Germany but ultimately presided over three successive quarter-final exits - including a 3-1 defeat on penalties against Portugal – remembered for Wayne Rooney's infamous stamp on Ricardo Carvalho and Cristiano Ronaldo’s wink.
+Eriksson was in charge for the against Germany but ultimately presided over three successive quarter-final exits - including a 3-1 defeat on penalties against Portugal – remembered for Wayne Rooney's infamous stamp on Ricardo Carvalho and Cristiano Ronaldo’s wink.

 Off the pitch, Eriksson faced intense media scrutiny after speculation grew about a relationship with fellow Swede and TV personality Ulrika Jonsson.